felipeblini/wp-calypso/client/components/first-view/README.md

 Place the `FirstView` JSX element anywhere -- when it is rendered, the resulting DOM nodes for the overlay will be appending to the `body` of the document.

-The `onFirstViewDismiss` property must be set, and should modify the parent's state such that the `FirstViewable`'s `firstViewActive` property will be false when `render` is called.
+The `onFirstViewDismiss` property must be set, and should modify the parent's state such that the `FirstViewable`'s `isFirstViewActive` property will be false when `render` is called.

-By controlling the `FirstView`'s visibility through the `firstViewActive` property, the `FirstViewable` component itself is responsible for providing any CSS transitions to animate the opening/closing of the `FirstView`.
+By controlling the `FirstView`'s visibility through the `isFirstViewActive` property, the `FirstViewable` component itself is responsible for providing any CSS transitions to animate the opening/closing of the `FirstView`.
 This also keeps the parent's code clean and readable, with a minimal amount of boilerplate code required to show a `FirstView`.